-I sync up with the engineering manager to briefly discuss technical product requirements and then spend some time wireframing (in PPT, we don’t use anything fancy like Balsamiq) the tool and passing it along to the engineering manager who gets the right dev member to start working on the tool.
+I sync up with the engineering manager to briefly discuss technical product requirements and then spend some time wireframing (in PPT, we don’t use anything fancy like Balsamiq) the tool and passing it along to the engineering manager who gets the right dev member to working on the tool.

 I also spend a lot of time pulling data to run ad-hoc analyses on recent features that went live, as well as, dig into why our acquisition rate has been slowly dropping recently.

 Meet with Product Marketing to get a sense of what our recent yields have been looking like and to decide whether or not we want to ramping up marketing spend.
 We’ve been worried about rising CPI (Cost Per Install) lately and wanted to test various ad creatives to see if split testing various ads might lead to lower user acquisition costs.

 Ultimately, we decide we want to hold off ramping marketing spend until we can isolate the source of lower yields recently (which could be product, market, or marketing related).